HarringayMakerSpace/voice-controlled-switch/README.md

 - 433MHz remote control mains socket
 - Pi Zero case to make it look nice

+(Note: I've also made this with the Wifi version of the Pi Zero controlling Sonoff mains switches.
+This costs slightly more but its a little simpler as you don't need to wire up the 433MHz transmitter.
+Code for this is [here](https://github.com/HarringayMakerSpace/sonoff-adhoc).)

 ## Steps:

 ### Setup the Raspberry Pi Zero